caksoylar/keymap-drawer/CONFIGURATION.md

 #### `legend_rel_x`, `legend_rel_y`

-Position of center ("tap") key legend relative to the center of the key.
+Position of center ("tap") and "left"/"right" key legends relative to the center of the key.
 Can be useful to tweak when `draw_key_sides` is used.

 _Type:_ `float`